 Mayo Clinic's campus in Rochester, Minnesota, offers a dynamic and robust five-year categorical General Surgery Residency.
-During your training, your responsibilities increase with your experience, capability and performance.
+During your training, your responsibilities increase with your experience, capability, and performance.

-The Integrated Community and Rural Surgery Track combines the academic excellence of Mayo Clinic residency with robust community and rural surgical experience within Mayo Clinic Health System.
-An emphasis on surgical breadth within general surgery and surgical subspecialties allows a qualified candidate to confidently practice in a community, rural or international setting after successful completion of the residency.
+The Integrated Community and Rural Surgery Track combines the academic excellence of Mayo Clinic residency with a robust community and rural surgical experience within Mayo Clinic Health System.
+An emphasis on surgical breadth within general surgery and surgical subspecialties allows a qualified candidate to confidently practice in a community, rural, or international setting after successful completion of the residency.

 If you have an interest in community or rural surgery, come take a look at our program.
 We have a lot to offer and are looking for motivated, driven students who want to help build a program with incredible resources.